-Dr. Joseph S. Camardo, M.D., is a Member of the American College of Physicians Foundation and currently serves as Senior Vice President-Global Medical Affairs and Global Health at Celgene Corp.
+Dr. Joseph S. Camardo, MD, is a Member of the American College of Physicians Foundation and currently serves as Senior Vice President-Global Medical Affairs and Global Health at Celgene Corp.
 Dr. Camardo is also on the Board of Directors at ScripsAmerica, Inc., Mali Health Organizing Project and Rosemont College.
-Prior to Celgene, Dr. Camardo worked at several leading pharmaceuticals companies, including Forest Laboratories, Pfizer and Wyeth, where he held senior positions in medical affairs.
-He received his B.A., majoring in Biology from the University of Pennsylvania and a doctorate degree in Internal Medicine from Perelman School of Medicine, University of Pennsylvania.
+Prior to Celgene, Dr. Camardo served at several leading pharmaceuticals companies, including Forest Laboratories, Pfizer and Wyeth, where he held senior positions in Medical Affairs.
+He received his B.A. with a major in Biology from the University of Pennsylvania, and a doctorate in Internal Medicine from The Perelman School of Medicine, University of Pennsylvania

 Co- Founder and President, Baruch S. Blumberg Institute and the Hepatitis B Foundation

 Dr. Tim Block is Co- Founder and President of the Baruch S. Blumberg Institute and the Hepatitis B Foundation, which established the Institute in 2003 to advance its research mission to find a cure for hepatitis B. He has been involved in hepatitis research for more than 25 years and is internationally recognized for his scholarship and scientific contributions to the field.
 Dr. Block was a tenured Professor at Thomas Jefferson University for 20 years and at Drexel University College of Medicine for 10 years.